Here are the highlights of the meeting:

 All board members were present.

-There will be a Public Work Session for NEOLA(board policy) on Monday July 2, 2012 5:30pm 41 Williams Street.
+There will be a Public Work Session for discussing NEOLA on Wednesday January 11, 2012 at 5:30pm at 41 Williams Street.